 Later, at night, the twelve people were taken within the same van to the border between Croatia and Bosnia and Herzegovina.
 The respondent recalls the location as near to Velika Kladuša, next to the river.

-There, six officers dressed in black and wearing ski masks were waiting for them, aligned on one side.
+There, six officers described as being dressed in black and wearing ski masks were waiting for them, aligned on one side.

 “When they beat me I try see name, sign… but nothing (in reference to their uniform).“